dnanexus/dxfuse/doc/Internals.md

 four values: `live`, `archival`, `archived`, `unarchiving`.
 A file can be accessed only when it is in the `live` state.

+The `state` can be one of `open`, `closing`, `closed`.
+It applies to all data objects.

+The `id` will be empty when a file is first created.
+It will be populated when it is first uploaded to the platform.
+Every update the id will change.
+This is because DNAx files are immutable, and changing, even a single byte, requires rewriting the entire file, generating a new id.

 The `namespace` table stores information on the directory structure.

 | field name | SQL type | description |